PokeMichele/SpineGTK/README.md

 # SpineGTK
-An Open-Source Launcher for Spine Emulator built with GTK#
+An Simple Launcher for Spine Emulator built with GTK#